Whassup-world/LisboaPorFavor-vanilla/SOURCE_OF_TRUTH.md

 - `b1425ee` - Junior AI delegation system
 - `1f69fd6` - LXTourGuide page complete
 - `21b2c11` - Template foundation locked

+**Session backup protocol:**
+- At the end of each working session (or when explicitly requested), AI and humans summarise the work done.
+- All relevant changes are committed with a clear message and **pushed to the GitHub remote** so GitHub acts as the canonical backup/restore point.

 ---